-The compensation program for the Company's non-employee directors is intended to assist the Company in attracting and retaining qualified directors, reward non-employee directors for their service on the Board and its committees through both equity awards and cash fees, and align the interests of the non-employee directors with those of stockholders.
+The compensation program for the Company's non-employee directors is intended to assist the Company in attracting and retaining qualified directors, reward nonemployee directors for their service on the Board and its committees through both equity awards and cash fees, and align the interests of the non-employee directors with those of stockholders.
 Pursuant to the program, each non-employee director currently receives annually a grant of \$50,000 of restricted stock units (based on the closing price of the Company's Common Stock on the date of grant), which generally vest in four equal annual installments beginning on the first anniversary of the grant date.
 The restricted stock units are granted under, and subject to, the Company's Equity Incentive Plan and related restricted stock unit agreements.
-In addition, the Company's compensation program for its non-employee directors also includes a cash component, pursuant to which (i) each non-employee director currently receives an annual cash fee of \$5,000, (ii) the Chairman of the Audit Committee currently receives an additional annual cash fee of \$12,000 (which was increased from \$10,000 during December 2021), (iv) the Chairman of the Compensation Committee currently receives an additional annual cash fee of \$7,500 (which was increased from \$5,000 during December 2021), and (v) each other member of the Compensation Committee currently receives an additional annual cash fee of \$5,000 (which was increased from \$3,500 during December 2021).
+In addition, the Company's compensation program for its non-employee directors also includes a cash component, pursuant to which (i) each non-employee director currently receives an annual cash fee of \$5,000, (ii) the Chairman of the Audit Committee currently receives an additional annual cash fee of \$1,000, (iii) each other member of the Audit Committee currently receives an additional annual cash fee of \$4,000, (iv) the Chairman of the Compensation Committee currently receives an additional annual cash fee of \$5,000.